-The Gillette SP-960 is a 96-kilowatt stationary natural gas/LP standby generator — a made-in-USA alternative to the Kohler KG100 and Generac SG series for commercial gaseous backup.
-It uses a PSI (Power Solutions International) 8.8L V8 engine with a Stamford alternator and DSE 7420 controller — all industry-standard components rather than proprietary OEM platforms.
+The Gillette SP-960 is a 96-kilowatt stationary natural gas (80 kW LPG) standby generator — a made-in-USA alternative to the Kohler KG100 and Generac SG series for commercial gaseous backup.
+It uses a PSI (Power Solutions International) 8.8L V8 engine with a Stamford alternator and Deep Sea Electronics DSE 7420 MKII controller — all industry-standard components rather than proprietary OEM platforms.

 PSI (Power Solutions International) specializes in industrial spark-ignition engines for the stationary power market.
 Their 8.8L V8 is purpose-built for generator duty: